SH6003 - Public Health and Health Promotion (2020/21)

 5. Demonstrate critical thinking in relation to measures taken to address specific public health issues.

 The assessment is designed to test the student's ability to evaluate a range of issues influencing theory, policy and practice developments in public health and health promotion.
-To assess this and achievement against the module aims and learning outcomes, there will be three assessments.
+To assess achievement against the module aims and learning outcomes, there will be three assessments.
 The module is passed on aggregation of the three assessment components.
-The components include:
+The first assessment is an oral group presentation addressing a public health issue and an intervention strategy.
+The second assessment involves participation in four online reading and discussion groups on specific topics.
+The final assessment is a 3,500-word essay critically appraising a public health policy for its use of health promotion approaches.
+A formative assessment takes place in week four of the module on a discussion of a public health issue.

 Department of Health.
 (2010).
 Healthy Lives, Healthy People: Our strategy for public health in England.
 London: The Stationery Office for HMG.